dfki-av/DeepLiDARFlow/README.md

 ## Maximum Epochs and Learning Rate Strategy
 - For pre-training on FlyingThings3D, the maximum epochs number is defined with 600 epochs.
 The initial learning rate is 0.0001 and it's reduced to 0.00001 in case of over-fitting.
-- For fine-tuning on KITTI, the model needs to be fine-tuned for 200.
-First 100 epochs are trained using 0.0001 learning rate, then it's reduced to 0.00001 for the rest of epochs.
+- For fine-tuning on KITTI, the model needs to be fine-tuned with 200 epochs.
+First 100 epochs are trained using 0.0001 learning rate, then it's reduced to 0.00001 for the rest epochs.
 - If the training or fine-tuning will be continued after changing learning rates or maximum epochs number, the `--best_checkpoint` flag should be activated to call the best weights for continuing the training.

 ## Evaluation and Inference